hibernate/hibernate-search/CONTRIBUTING.md

 and do the work of converting between user entities and documents to be indexed.
   * `pojo-base`: Contains base classes and APIs that are re-used in other POJO-based mapper.
   * `orm`: A mapper for [Hibernate ORM](http://hibernate.org/orm/) entities.
-  * `orm-coordination-outbox-polling`: An implementation of indexing coordination between nodes in the orm mapper (see above) using an outbox, i.e. an event table in the database.
+  * `orm-outbox-polling`: An implementation of indexing coordination between nodes in the orm mapper (see above) using an outbox, i.e. an event table in the database.
   * `pojo-standalone`: A mapper for POJOs in standalone mode, i.e. without Hibernate ORM.
     Currently incubating, i.e. backwards-incompatible changes in APIs may happen.